 WELCOME TO OUR SUNDAY WORSHIP SERVICE

-Sermon: "WHEN JESUS SHOWS, FAITH GROWS"-Rev. Doreen Forde, Interim Minister
+Sermon: "JOY IN THE JOURNEY"-Rev. Doreen Forde, Interim Minister

 +